An official website of the United States government

 Prepayment is required for certifications.

-All requests for certified documents should be submitted electronically through the OCC's FOIA Portal.
+All requests for certified documents should be submitted electronically through the OCC's Freedom of Information Act Portal.
 Prepayment is required.
 All certificates are transmitted electronically.
 No copies, expedited service, or special handling of certificates is provided.
 Requests are processed on a first-come, first-served basis.
 Please visit the OCC's Certifications Page for additional information.